You may have a problem with your energy supply or supplier, for example:

 To help you escalate your complaint, your supplier will have a formal complaints procedure.
 A copy of this procedure will be available to you upon request and will usually be available on your supplier's website.

-If you are a vulnerable consumer, have been disconnected from your energy supply or have been threatened with disconnection by your supplier (including prepayment off-supply) then Consumer Focus will assist you with your complaint by referring it to their Extra Help Unit.
-The Extra Help Unit will work directly with your energy supplier on your behalf to resolve your complaint.
+If you are a vulnerable consumer, have been disconnected from your energy supply or have been threatened with disconnection by your supplier (including prepayment off-supply), contact the Citizens Advice Bureau.
+It will work directly with your energy supplier on your behalf to resolve your complaint.
 In Northern Ireland you should contact the Consumer Council for Northern Ireland who will assist you with your complaint.
 If they are unable to reach a suitable settlement then they will refer your complaint to the Energy Ombudsman on your behalf (see below).

 A consumer may be potentially vulnerable due to:

-For more information about the Consumer Council for Northern Ireland, see their.
+For more information about the Consumer Council for Northern Ireland, see its.

 If you believe that a domestic gas meter is not registering properly, you should contact your gas supplier.
 You may be asked to test the meter further by recording readings over a week.
 If there still seems to be a problem, then National Grid will be contacted by your supplier and they will come out to remove your meter for testing, as on-site testing of gas meters is impractical.
 If necessary, the meter will be replaced.
 To be classified as accurate, the meter has to be accurate to within 2% of the exact amount of gas being used.
 In England and Wales, if the supplier does not offer an explanation of the probable cause of the problem within five working days or schedule a visit to investigate (where necessary) within seven working days, they must pay you £20.
 In Northern Ireland, you should check with your gas supplier to see what their policy is or contact the Consumer Council for Northern Ireland.